Logo

 Orthodontic records will be necessary to determine the type of appliances to be used, the duration of treatment time, and the frequency of visits.
 Records may consist of models of the teeth, X-rays, and photographs.
 During your son or daughter’s initial consultation, Dr. Willes will take records to determine if early treatment is necessary.

-Resting Period
+Interim Period

 A successful first phase will have created room for permanent teeth to find an eruption path.
 Otherwise, they may become impacted or severely displaced.